 Mod Manager was created after I grew frustrated manually moving and installing mods.
 It was cumbersome, easy to mess up, and very time consuming.
 I created a tool for myself to manage mods, which I eventually released after I cleaned it up.
 The code for the original release was really bad and used a ton of code hacks to work properly.

 I updated it a few times with bug fixes and new features.
 After searching ages for how to edit DLC, I modified ME3Explorer to have an automated way of installing files.
-It's a very poor job as I don't know C# very well.
-Once I wrote the tool, I obtained a patch for the Coalesce tool to let it work with DLC (it has bugs).
+It was a very poor job as I didn't know C# very well.
+Once I wrote the tool, I obtained a patch for the Coalesce tool from Gibbed to let it work with DLC (it had bugs).
 Putting these together allowed me to create Mod Manager 2, which was a complete rewrite of Mod Manager 1.

 Mod Manager 3 was originally going to have a Mod Sync tool where all parties could join a mod session, but the idea was scrapped as I lost interest in Mass Effect 3 (over 1000 hours!)
 For a web development class, I rebuilt the site, and made ModMaker, which requires Mod Manager in order to parse.
 Mod Manager 3 was a significant rewrite of Mod Manager 2 and the ModMaker compiler is incredibly complex.
 Most of the code for the rest of Mod Manager up until 6.0 was based on this version.

 ModMaker was developed for my Web Development class in college.
 It sucked up literally all my time, and easily crushed all the other sites (sorry I had to go first guys) that were demoed.
 After the initial proof of concept I expanded it to make it easy to create mods on and eventually added MixIns and then Dynamic MixIns so users could do lots of file patching without having to know anything.